sergeigribanov/bbggLimits2018/README.md

 ```
 ./runLimit.py -f conf_default.json --node=SM -o LIMS_OutDir
 ```
-The process may take a while to complete when running with many categories.
+The process may take a while to complete, especially when running with many categories.
 The config file `conf_default.json` can be edited to provide needed parameters.
 Some of them are:
 ```
  LTDIR: location of the input Limit Trees (expected to be in the local diractory, after running previous step)
  ncat: number of categories.
 This should much the number of categories produced in limit tries (currently, should be 4 or 12)
-fitStrategy: 2 - for 2D fit of (mgg, mjj); 1 - for 1D fit of mgg, in which case a cut is set to 100<mjj<150 somewhere in run runLimit.py script.
+ fitStrategy: 2 - for 2D fit of (mgg, mjj); 1 - for 1D fit of mgg, in which case a cut is set to 100<mjj<150 somewhere in runLimit.py script.
 ```

 The results of the limit will be in `LIMS_OutDir/Node_SM/result_1.log`.
 In case of problems,